 Alternative Finance Glossary

-142 key terms across the alternative finance landscape—spanning hard money lending, merchant cash advances, asset-based lending, invoice factoring, private credit, business purpose lending, and loan servicing operations.
+142 key terms across the alternative finance landscape—spanning hard money lending, revenue-based financing, asset-based lending, invoice factoring, private credit, business purpose lending, and loan servicing operations.

 Showing 142 of 142 terms